-High grade silica (99.5-99.9% SiO2) and high purity silica (>99.95% SiO2) currently have a wide range of uses and applications.
+Customer enquiries for high grade silica (99.5-99.9% SiO2) and high purity silica (>99.95% SiO2) remain exceptionally strong.
+These products currently have a wide range of uses and applications.
 All indications suggest the high grade and high purity silica market is currently growing strongly due to greater demand from the PV Solar, TFT glass, Electronics, Flat Glass and Speciality Glass industries.
-This is reinforced by the level of enquiries received from qualified end user customers primarily from China and South East Asia.

-The Company continues to progress a range of silica sand and hardrock quartz projects held 100% by ASQ's subsidiary Australian Silica Quartz Pty Ltd. These projects now consist of 10 granted exploration licences and 5 applications covering approximately 1,409 km2 within Western Australia and Queensland.
+The Company continues to progress a range of silica sand and hardrock quartz projects held 100% by ASQ's subsidiary Australian Silica Quartz Pty Ltd. These projects now consist of 10 granted exploration licences and 2 applications covering approximately 1,128 km within Western Australia and Queensland.

 ASQ continues to market silica sand under a partnership with an existing local sand producer.
 In 2019 the Company executed a binding terms sheet with Urban Resources Pty Ltd (Urban) to jointly exploit Urban's Silica Sand deposit located in Bullsbrook, Western Australia.
-Urban has operated this mine for the last eight years.
-Whilst unusually high international bulk freight rates have hampered efforts to establish bulk exports of the Urban Resources silica sand to the Asian glass market, multiple low volume, trial shipments of washed sand have been sold to a South Korean buyer with delivery by sea container.
+Urban has operated this mine for the last ten years.